logo

 This improves the grooming experience as you can clearly see what your upcoming iterations will look like as you escalate issues from the product backlog to the sprint backlog.

-Manage Your Jira Backlog like a Pro
+Master Jira Backlog Management like a Pro

 Step 1: Review Product Strategy and Business Goals

 It’s critical that your backlog is well-aligned with the roadmap.
-To do this, you need to review the product strategy as well as business goals that you want to achieve.
+To do this, you need to review the product strategy as well as the business goals that you want to achieve.

 Then, ask yourself, what do you want to achieve in the upcoming sprint?
 From there, draw out your initiatives and place them in the backlog.